rikosintie/Discovery/usage.md

 # Nmap done at Sun Jan 14 17:13:54 2024 -- 1 IP address (1 host up) scanned in 15.09 seconds
 ```

-If you are on Mac/Linux/Windows WSL or have git bash installed you can use grep to pull out a list of the switches from procurve-scan.gnmap file.
+If you are on Mac/Linux/Windows WSL or have git bash (or MobaXterm) installed on Windows you can use grep to pull out a list of the switches from procurve-scan.gnmap file.
 Use the following grep/awk command:

  ```bash
  grep -Eir  "22/open/tcp//ssh///, 161/open|filtered/udp//snmp//" procurve.gnmap | awk '{ print $2 }'